 Contrary to popular belief, one’s discharge or discharge characterization is not automatically upgraded after six (6) months.
 While there are procedures in place whereby one can request relief from the Discharge Review Board or the Board for Military Corrections, as a general rule, one’s military discharge basis and characterization will likely follow them for the rest of their life.
 For that reason, it is imperative that a military member facing administrative discharge is represented by a lawyer experienced in military law and discharge board litigation.

-If you have been notified that your command seeks to administratively discharge you from the military, please contact JAG Defense for a free consultation about your case.
+If you have been notified that your command seeks to administratively discharge you from the military, please contact JAG Defense for a consultation about your case.